 Oakland County Sheriff's Office, Patrol Services

-The Sheriff's Canine Unit is comprised of sixteen dogs trained in bomb detection, tracking, property recovery, handler protection, and narcotic detection.
+The Sheriff's Canine Unit is comprised of fourteen dogs trained in bomb detection, tracking, property recovery, handler protection, and narcotic detection.
 In 2013, the Sheriff's Canine Unit responded to 1,938 requests for police service,

 including 2,021 search